Characterization of barycenters in the Wasserstein space by averaging optimal transport maps: Introduction

 In this paper, a Fréchet mean of a random variable $\bY$ with distribution $\P$ will be also called a barycenter.
 An empirical Fréchet mean of an independent and identically distributed (iid) sample $\bY_{1},\ldots,\bY_{n}$ of distribution $\P$ is

 For random variables belonging to nonlinear metric spaces, a well-known example is the computation of the mean of a set of planar shapes in the Kendall's shape space \cite{kendall} that leads to the Procrustean means studied in \cite{MR1108330}.
 Many properties of the Fr\'echet mean in finite dimensional Riemannian manifolds (such as consistency and uniqueness) have been investigated in \cite{Afsari, MR2914758,batach1,batach2,MR2816349}.
 For random variables taking their value in metric spaces of nonpositive curvature (NPC), a detailed study of various properties of their barycenter can be found in \cite{MR2039961}.
-Recently, some properties of the Fréchet mean in bounded metric spaces have also been studied in \cite{Ginestet}.
 However, there is not so much work on Fr\'echet means in infinite dimensional metric spaces that do not satisfy the global NPC property as defined in \cite{MR2039961}.